yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure_07.md

 1. You have already logged in to JumpBox VM, use this VM to continue with the lab.

-1. In the File Explorer dialog, navigate to the `C:\hands-on-lab` folder and then drill down to `Migrating-SQL-databases-to-Azure-master\Hands-on lab\lab-files`.
+1. In the File Explorer dialog, navigate to the `C:\hands-on-lab` folder and then drill down to `MCW-Migrating-SQL-databases-to-Azure-master\Hands-on lab\lab-files`.
 In the `lab-files` folder, double-click `WideWorldImporters.sln` to open the solution in Visual Studio.

    ![The folder at the path specified above is displayed, and WideWorldImporters.sln is highlighted.](media/windows-explorer-lab-files-web-solution.png "Windows Explorer")